pragmaticslaboratory/fasow/README.md

 The FASOW architecture is based on the idea of the reflection tower, and is composed by 3 principal modules, the `Experiment`, the `TowerHandler` and the `DataHandler`.
-Thus, FASOW provides us A way to implement and create a simulation of an Agent Based model of a Word of Mouth campaign on a Social Network Site (SNS), managing a flexible architecture easy to learn (easy to reach more users?) and an output generator.
+Thus, FASOW provides us a way to implement and create a simulation of an Agent Based model of a Word of Mouth campaign on a Social Network Site (SNS), managing a flexible architecture easy to learn (easy to reach more users?) and an output generator.

 ![img_6.png](img_6.png)